thanosp/Skellie/README.md

 A layout is a wrapper around templates in order to avoid duplicate wrapping code.
 Layouts will render the template in a placeholder within them.
-The default layout is located in layouts/default.php (duh) You can override or specify a new layout from within the template with a comment like this:
+The default layout is located in layouts/default.php (duh) Layouts can be chosen and configured from the template as in the example below:

     /**
     * Template name: Template of doom
     * @layout singleColumn
+    * @layout[var] value
     */
-In this example layouts/singleColumn.php will be rendered instead (if it is found).
+In this example layouts/singleColumn.php will be rendered instead (if it is found) and $this->var will be 'value' within the layout so you can use it as you wish.

 A layout is like a regular wordpress template but contains a placeholder where the content from the template is actually rendered into.
 Rendering that content occurs with: